 Paid Memberships Pro generates frontend page content via the shortcodes pmpro_account, pmpro_billing, pmpro_cancel, pmpro_checkout. pmpro_confirmation, pmpro_invoice, and pmpro_levels.
 If you cannot accomplish your customization needs via hooks and filters or a custom stylesheet/CSS and need finer control over the HTML code generated, then you might want to override the template files for these pages.

-/wp-content/plugins/paid-memberships-pro/pages/ into that folder and tweak the files to your needs.
+/wp-content/plugins/paid-memberships-pro/pages/ folder into that theme location and tweak the files to your needs.
 PMPro will load your modified version of the template instead of the default one that is bundled with Paid Memberships Pro.

 This way you can edit those files without breaking your changes when you upgrade Paid Memberships Pro later.
 There still made be additions or changes to our default templates that you will want to or need to change in your custom templates, but you’ll have less work to do than if you “hacked the core” PMPro plugin.

 Loading Custom Page Templates From a Plugin Instead of Your Theme

-/paid-memberships-pro/ directory you had to create a separate filter and callback for each template you wanted to override.
+/paid-memberships-pro/ directory, you had to create a separate filter and callback for each template to override.
 If you were editing multiple templates, you would have a lot of similar code filling up your customizations plugin.

 Loading Custom Email Templates From a Plugin Instead of Your Theme

-However, sometimes you need to programatically update email templates.
+Sometimes you need to programatically update email templates.
 Similar to filtering page templates, you can use the pmpro_email_custom_template_path filter like this: